placer14/moxie/README.md

 ### Building Development

-`make dev` will create a container inside which you have full access to an isolated container environment called *dev*.
+`docker-compose up` will create the production-like stack of services with moxie listening on multiple backends.
+Examine the docker-compose.yml file to see which containers are running which services.

-Alternatively, you can run a command inside your container directly from the prompt by using `docker-compose run --rm --entrypoint <command> dev
+Alternatively, you can run a command inside your container directly from the prompt by using `docker-compose run --rm --entrypoint <command>
-<arguments>`, like this:
+moxie <arguments>`, like this:

-`docker-compose run --rm --entrypoint go dev test ./...`
+`docker-compose run --rm --entrypoint go moxie test ./...`

-or you can just type it without the `--entrypoint` since `go` is already the default entrypoint of *dev* which you can see by examining `environments/Dockerfile.dev`.

-Note: Make targets output their commands so you can copy and run them directly.
-Don't worry about making a mess as `make clean` does a good job cleaning up.

 ### Building Production

-`make prod` will produce a new Docker image called `production:latest` which has the built moxie.go binary as the entrypoint.
-This will also run tests and execute a container based on the image for added confidence!
+`make prod` will produce a new Docker image called `moxie_production` which has the built moxie.go binary as the entrypoint.

-Exiting from the container will cause it to be destroyed, however the image `moxie_production:latest` will persist for further use.

-Each execution of `make prod` will destroy the existing `moxie_production:latest` image and produce a new one.
+Each execution of `make prod` will destroy the existing `moxie_production` image and produce a new one.
 (Note: Intermediate images used during the creation of the production image are not destroyed.)

 This is the default target and may be called with just `make`.